zflat/Receptacle/doc/mainpage.md

 ### Developing a plugin

-Create a library application that follows the [QT plugin API][1] and implement UtilInterface and UtilWorkerInterface.
+Create a library application that follows the [QT plugin API][1] and implement UtilInterface and UtilWorker interface.
 See the examples under /test/example_plugins for more information.

 ### Adding a plugin to the application
 Plugins are discovered at runtime.
 Plugins are made available to the application by placing the plugin library into a /plugins subdirectory from the executable.